kjepo/camelog/README.md

 There are two remote controls, one for the TV and one for the Sky box.

+The Sky remote has been programmed to turn on the TV as well.

 If the Sky box doesn't come on, press the `tv guide` button to wake it up.
-If that doesn't help, make sure the TV is using `HDMI 1` by clicking on the input select near the on/off switch on the black TV remote.
+If that doesn't help, make sure the TV is using `HDMI 1` by clicking on the input select on the black TV remote.

 The TV has a USB port on the left hand side if you have films or photos on a USB flashdrive.
-There's also a Google Chromecast if you want to cast Youtube videos etc from your phone or tablet.

-Finally, there is also a DVD player with some films in the drawer underneath the TV.
+(The DVD player at the bottom is currently not connected.)

 <a name="stereo"></a>
 ### Stereo